flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CancelSchemaExtension
-### Cancels an in-progress schema extension to a Microsoft AD directory.
+> Cancels an in-progress schema extension to a Microsoft AD directory.
 Once a schema extension has started replicating to all domain controllers, the task can no longer be canceled.
-A schema extension can be canceled during any of the following states; <code>Initializing</code>, <code>CreatingSnapshot</code>, and <code>UpdatingSchema</code>.
+A schema extension can be canceled during any of the following states; <code>Initializing</code>, <code>CreatingSnapshot</code>, and <code>UpdatingSchema</code>.<br/>

 #### Input Parameters
 * `Action` - _required_